QodotPlugin/qodotplugin.github.io/docs/porting.md

 nav_order: 8
 ---

-1. TOC
-{:toc}

 # Porting

-Porting a map means you don't have to make the geometry yourself.
-On a less-comical note, porting allows you to re-experience maps from other games in the Godot engine.
+Porting a map allows you to re-experience maps from other games in the Godot engine.
 Qodot was made for porting Quake 1 maps, but it also is capable of porting:

 - Standard
 - Valve